Cyfrin/Updraft/courses/formal-verification/3-gasbad/22-equivalence-checking-solidity-reference/+page.md

 > ❗ **NOTE**
 > Adding the rule parameters within the declaration brackets, or within the rule body will function the same way.
 The only exception is when applying `filters`, which we'll cover later.

 We need to consider what our goals are for this verification.
-Out methodology will be something like:
+Our methodology will be something like:

 1. Call the same function on both `NftMarketplace.sol` and `GasBadNftMarketplace.sol`
 2. Compare the getter function results of both contracts to verify they are the same.